ernst-schwaiger/crypto_prot/c_crypto_libs/README.md

 sudo apt install gcc g++ make cmake libtommath-dev
 ```

-As an alternative, libtommath can be checked out from github, built and installed manually:
+If libtommath-dev is not available for installation, it can be checked out from github, built and installed manually:

 ```bash
 git clone https://github.com/libtom/libtommath.git